backpackerhh/personal-website-rails/README.md

 ## Deploy

-After every commit to the *master* branch in Github, the app is automatically deployed to [Heroku](https://www.heroku.com/), using a free web dyno.
+After every commit to the *master* branch in GitHub, the app is automatically deployed to [Heroku](https://www.heroku.com/), using a free web dyno.

 ## License